 - Finance and Insurance Services: large insurance companies hire project managers when they have high-stakes initiatives.

 - Healthcare Administration: with the help of a skilled project manager, the two greatest concerns of the modern healthcare industry, cost and compliance, can be addressed.

 - Information Service and Technology: nowadays, organizations depend on advanced solutions to boost accuracy and productivity while driving innovations.
 Project managers help companies achieve the best possible ROI.

-- Advertising: campaigns could become ineffective, disorganized, and bloated without project management.
+- Advertising agencies: campaigns could become ineffective, disorganized, and bloated without project management.